scrollwm/scrollfx/README.md

 You can call `jump` from any mode: overview or normal mode.

-There are also two special `jump` modes:
+There are also three special `jump` modes:

 `jump workspaces` will show you a preview of all the available workspaces on their respective monitor.
 You can use this mode to preview and quickly jump to any workspace.

+`jump floating` will show you an overview of all the floating windows on the active workspaces of each monitor.
+The windows will move so they all show without overlap.
+You can use this mode to preview and quickly jump to any of them.

 `jump container` will show you all the windows in the active column (horizontal layout) or all the windows in the active row (vertical layout), so